Villa Palm Ovacik

 Your confirmation invoice and full terms and conditions are e-mailed when booked.
 The two prices in your confirmation are, first what you will pay for Villa Palm rental, second any local purchases and transfers.

-Villa Palm does not charge extra as some others do for air con, maid service (as detailed above) and safe.
+Villa Palm does not charge extra as some others do for air con, maid service (as detailed above).